wanxinjin/wanxinjin.github.io/_pages/about.md

 The  research of our group is to  develop  <strong>interactive intelligence</strong>, which makes robots to

-- **seamlessly interact with individual users**, by understanding human intent, assisting with human decision- making, achieving the personalized intelligence through  interaction with each human user, and
+- **seamlessly interact with individual users**, by understanding human intent, assisting with human decision- making, achieving personalized intelligence through  interaction with each user, and

 - **dexterously manipulating objects**, by finding effective physical representations for efficient control and planning, touching and affecting objects in a safe and skillful way.